Hybrid User Interfaces: Past, Present, and Future of Complementary Cross-Device Interaction in Mixed Reality: What is a Hybrid User Interface?

 \subsection{Background}

 The term \hui{} was coined in the early 1990s by Feiner~and~Shamash, describing a combination of \textQuote{heterogeneous display and interaction device technologies}~\cite{feiner1991hybrid}.
 They argue that physical device sizes decreased with the advent of portable computing devices (\ie laptops).
-This led to reduced interface real estate while retaining high-resolution input and output.
-In contrast, immersive technologies such as MR (especially HWDs)---in the early 1990s and still partly today---offer a lower resolution for both input and output space.
+This led to reduced interface real estate while still retaining high-resolution input and output.
+In contrast, immersive technologies such as MR (especially HWDs)---back then and still mostly today---offer a lower resolution for both input and output space.
 However, AR has the potential for virtually unlimited interfaces that exceed the capabilities of conventional display technologies.
-Thus, Feiner~and~Shamash propose to combine these two technologies by \textQuote{taking advantage of the strong points of each}~\cite{feiner1991hybrid}, treating the technologies as complementary instead of competing.
-They exemplify this concept by presenting a ``hybrid window manager'', combining a high-resolution yet restricted desktop interface with a low-resolution yet virtually unlimited AR head-mounted display interface into one unified application that blurs the boundaries between interfaces.
+Thus, they propose to combine these technologies by \textQuote{taking advantage of the strong points of each}~\cite{feiner1991hybrid}, treating the technologies as complementary instead of competing.
+They exemplify this concept in a ``hybrid window manager'', combining a high-resolution yet size-restricted desktop with a low-resolution yet virtually unlimited AR head-mounted display interface into a unified application that blurs the boundaries between interfaces.